Norwegian Computing Center: History

 NR was established in 1952.
+It was responsible for the operation and maintenance of NUSSE, Norway's first digital computer.
 Until 1970 an important part of the activity was to perform mathematical computations for other organizations.
 NR has worked with data communication since 1963.
 The Simula programming language was designed and built by Ole-Johan Dahl and Kristen Nygaard and their research group at the Norwegian Computing Center in Oslo between 1962 and 1967.

 After 1970 NR has been a methodological research institute.
 In 1985, NR became an independent institute and moved to its present location in 1988.
 It has worked with the Internet since 1973, ICT security since 1988, multimedia since 1994, e-Inclusion since 2005.
 It started working with remote sensing in 1982, geostatistics and petroleum in 1983, marine resources in 1988 and electricity prices and finance in 1994.

 NR employees Ole-Johan Dahl and Kristen Nygaard received the Turing Award in 2001 and the 2002 IEEE John von Neumann Medal for the introduction of the concepts underlying object-oriented programming through the design and implementation of Simula 67.

 A book about the history of NR, Norsk Regnesentrals historie 1952 - 2002 was published in 2002.